openebs-archive/openebs-docs/docs/storageengine.md

 ------

+`Note: The feature of choosing a storage engine is available only from OpenEBS 0.6 release onwards`

 OpenEBS supports two pluggable storage engines - Jiva and cStor

 The type of storage engine is specified in the volume policies of OpenEBS.
 A storage class is chosen by the application developer.

 ### Choosing a storage engine

 A storage class contains the provisioner details and a reference to the Volume Parameter Group (VPG).
-Create a storage class that refers to a VPG.
+Create a storage class that refers to a VPG

 Example of a storage class with a VPG reference is shown below.